-Complete 2-3 sets of 5-10 reps, resting for a full 1-2 minutes between efforts.
-Jumping requires fast-acting energy and is neurologically demanding, so a longer rest period will ensure ample recovery to minimize injury risk.
+Complete 2-3 sets of 3-5 reps, resting for a full 60-90 between efforts.
+This may seem like an overly long rest period, but jumping requires fast-acting energy and is neurologically demanding.
+A longer rest period will ensure ample recovery to minimize your injury risk.
 There’s no point in hurting yourself while training to prevent injury, right?

 Accentuated Eccentric Leg Extensions

 If you have gym access, the leg extension machine can be an awesome tool for building eccentric leg strength that will protect your knees while hiking.